 They’ve done studies with people kept in caves or bunkers, and with no outside light, this does happen.

 Below is a graph from a recent study where the participant stayed in a bunker for 9 days.
-The first two days and last two days, he had lights available to turn on when he wanted.
-During days 3 through 7, there was a dim light that was constantly turned on.
+The first two days and the last two days, he had lights available to turn on when he wanted.
+During days 3 through 7, a dim light was constantly turned on.
 As you can see, sleep timing (in yellow) and sleep duration changed a lot throughout the week. (creative commons image license) [ref]

 What about melatonin?